openprocurement/openprocurement.api/docs/source/lots.rst

 Tenders with multiple Lots
 ==========================

-When having tender with separate items that can be proveded by different providers it is possible to split the tender into :ref:`Lots <lot>`.
-Each Lot has own budget (i.e. `Lot.value`).
+When having tender with separate items that can be supplied by different providers it is possible to split the tender into :ref:`Lots <lot>`.
+Each Lot has its own budget (i.e. `Lot.value`).

 .. sourcecode:: json